ravendb/docs/Articles/Raven.Documentation.Articles/articles/cqrs-and-event-sourcing-made-easy-with-ravendb.markdown

 Indexes are functions that are performed on the server side and determine which fields (and which values) can be used in searches.
 These functions often create structures similar to materialized views that accelerate the search results.

 The indexing process happens in the background on the server.
 It is triggered whenever a data is added or modified.
 This approach allows the server to respond quickly even when large portions of data have been modified avoiding slow searches.
-The problem, if you see that way, is that there is no guarantee that the search results are up to date.
+The problem, if you see it that way, is that there is no guarantee that the search results are updated.

 {CODE article_cqrs_9@cqrses-demo/scenario_01/src/Payroll.Infrastructure.RavenDbEmployeeRepository/EmployeeEventStore.cs /}

-What this index accounts is the total number of events associated with each entity Employee .
+What this index takes into account is the total number of events associated with each entity Employee .
 It does this by applying the Map Reduce technique.

 Let's understand how it works...